 “So just know that while a lot of people can hide what their grandparents did … in the civil rights movement, you should also know that the Internet documents everything.
 And your grandchildren will not be able to hide the fact that you fought against acknowledging and taking bold action against climate change.”

 This statement did not sit well with the members of CAAP, whose president put out a press release criticizing her comments.
 “Rep. Ocasio-Cortez has fallen into the bad habit of comparing her political goals to the American civil rights movement,” he wrote.
 “While it is obvious she understands the importance of that movement, she does not seem to realize that her statements trivialize the work of those who marched.”

 But he didn’t stop there.
 He also called her comments disrespectful and slammed her use of the civil rights movement to support her cause.
 “Rep. Ocasio-Cortez is attempting to borrow the dignity of a great political movement to lend legitimacy to her own proposals,” he argued.
 “But her ideas must stand or fall on their own merits, not ride on the suffering and pain of others.”

 This isn’t the only time the progressive left has used the civil rights movement to lend legitimacy to a political agenda.
 References to the plight of black Americans under Jim Crow are often used by LGBTQ activists, who have not suffered nearly to the extent that blacks did at that time.
 If one didn’t know better, they might be tempted to think that those on the far left have no respect for the fight over civil rights and only view it as a valuable political tool.

 What does AOC have in store for us next week?
-Stay tuned for the next installment!We value your comments!
-Please weigh in on our comment section below.
+Stay tuned for the next installment!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com